-Possessing a doa unless under physical restraint of a leash, not to exceed 6 feet.
-In Holy Cross, possessing dogs or other animals that are uncontrolled.
+Possessing a doa unless under physical restraint of a hand-held leash, not to exceed 6 feet.
+Reasons:

 - To protect wildlife from being harassed by dogs.
-It also protects the dog from being chased or hurt by wildlife, and minimizes impacts to other users, dogs, and pack/ saddle animals. - In heavily used Wilderness areas such as the Eagles Nest Wilderness, conflicts between dogs and humans, dog fights, and dog/wildlife conflicts have been increasing. - Dogs have been injured while off-leash, brought angry moose and bears back to owners. - Off-trail dogs (poop not picked up) spread noxious weeds and pollute streams and lakes.
+It also protects the dog from being chased or hurt by wildlife, and minimizes impacts to other users, dogs, and pack/ saddle animals. - In heavily used Wilderness areas such as the Eagles Nest Wilderness, conflicts between dogs and humans, dog fights, and dog/wildlife conflicts have been increasing. - Dogs have been injured while off-leash, brought angry moose and bears back to owners. - Off-trail dogs (poop not picked up and carried out) can spread noxious weeds and pollute streams and lakes.